TheBormann/PersonalProjects/Summaries and cheatsheets/Machine learning in python/4. Data cleaning/ReadMe.md

     percentage=round(data.loc[:,feature].value_counts(normalize=True)*100,2)
     return pd.concat([total,percentage],axis=1,keys=['Total','Percentage'])
 ```
-This method shows the different values that a column has in absolut and relativ perspective.
+This method shows the different values that a column has in absolute and relative perspective.

-### Use missingno library for visualzation
+### Use missingno library for visualization
 Missingno creates chars for visualizing missing data.
 As you can see in the following example, it's pretty simple.\
 Barchart displays NaN values by each column:
 ```